-"THE FTS CHALLENGE" IS TO MOVE BEYOND the idealized appeal of FTS toward verifiable and consistent execution.
-This paper is the first to comprehensively provide the conceptual foundation for the study of FTS theory and practice.
+The "FTS challenge" is to move beyond the idealized appeal of FTS toward verifiable and consistent execution.
+This article is the first to comprehensively provide the conceptual foundation for the study of FTS theory and practice.
 A first step is for research to apply a consistent formal definition of FTS, as we have done.
-We acknowledge that it is possible that even after concerted efforts, the FTS challenge may not be achievable and we may need to conclude that there are no achievable benefits to FTS, in which case the label may well be "the FTS myth."
+We acknowledge that it is possible that even after concerted efforts the FTS challenge may not be achievable and we may need to conclude that there are no achievable benefits to FTS, in which case the label may well be: the "FTS myth."
 Thus, FTS achievability is an empirical question for which a necessary first step is a consistent definition.

-The conceptual framework we provide is important because it helps analyze the specific conditions under which FTS can be beneficial in reducing product development duration.
-We have highlighted the importance of understanding the concepts of calendar efficiency and handoff efficiency in helping understand how to analyze, design, and implement successful FTS practices that can reduce task duration.
-We have developed several testable propositions surrounding key FTS concepts, including calendar efficiency, development method, product architecture, handoff efficiency, and three key variables-within-site coordination, cross-site coordination, and personal productivity.
-It follows from our discussion that handoff efficiency is paramount to FTS success in reducing software development duration.
+The conceptual framework we have provided is important because it helps analyze the specific conditions under which FTS can be beneficial in reducing product development duration.
+We have highlighted the importance of understanding the concepts of calendar efficiency and hand-off efficiency in helping understand how to analyze, design and implement successful FTS practices that can reduce task duration.
+We have developed several testable propositions (summarized in Table 2) surrounding key FTS concepts, including: calendar efficiency; development method; product architecture; hand-off efficiency; and three key variables - within-site coordination, cross-site coordination and personal productivity.
+It follows from our discussion that hand-off efficiency is paramount to FTS success in reducing software development duration.

-A limitation of our overarching analysis is that we have only investigated the effect of FTS on speed, not on product quality.
-Finally, we note that, whereas our study of FTS refers primarily to software work, our concepts and propositions are generally applicable to most knowledge work that is digitized and distributed globally.
+A limitation of our overarching analysis is that we have only investigated the effect of FTS on speed, and not on product quality.
+Finally, we note that while our study of FTS refers primarily to software work, our concepts and propositions are generally applicable to most knowledge work that is digitized and distributed globally.